jorisvink/sanctum/docs/agelas.md

 You are warned.

-A nonce-like construct may be used by encrypting an 128-byte block that contains the nonce, this will effectively make the rest of keystream depend on it.
+A nonce-like construct may be used by first encrypting an 128-byte block that contains the nonce, this will effectively make the rest of keystream depend on it.

 Not fully formally reviewed.